sjson421/sjson421.github.io/README.md

-# sjson421.github.io
+# Portfolio

-Jay Son's portfolio website
+This is a portfolio website for showing my past projects.